MOhhh-ok/react-typescript-minimum-template/README.md

-This is a sample of React with Typescript using no framework.
+# React - Typescript minimum template

-Multi entrypoint for flexible usage.
+This is a simple template of React - Typescript with no framework.